-- 3. In respect of Project No. 003, while Project No. 003 had commenced in January 2021, the project was still in its preliminary stage and had not incurred significant up-front costs as at the Latest Practicable Date.
+- 3. In respect of Project No. O03, while Project No. O03 had commenced in January 2021, the project was still in its preliminary stage and had not incurred significant up-front costs as at the Latest Practicable Date.
 Our executive Directors expect that our up-front costs, which primarily comprise of materials costs, subcontracting fees as well as waste disposal and related fees, will be incurred by us mainly from March 2021 onwards. - 4.
 As at the Latest Practicable Date, Project No. O15 has not commenced and we have not incurred any up-front cost for this project. - 5.
 The estimated amount of up-front costs of the four earmarked projects is approximately HK\$46.6 million.
-Under our current plan, approximately HK\$[REDACTED] million of the up-front costs will be financed by the [REDACTED] from the [REDACTED], and the remaining HK\$8.5 million will be financed using a combination of our internal resources and debt financing under our available bank facilities.
+Under our current plan, approximately HK\$[REDACTED] million of the up-front costs will be financed by the [REDACTED] from the [REDACTED], and the remaining HK\$[REDACTED] million will be financed using a combination of our internal resources and debt financing under our available bank facilities.

-In respect of our tender submitted for Project No. T01, we had attended tender interview and submitted our revised fee quotation to Sanfield as at the Latest Practicable Date.
-Based on the latest tendering status, our Directors are positive about our prospects in obtaining Project No. T01 because of the fact that we were requested to submit revised fee quotation following our tender interview is generally considered to be an indication that we were shortlisted to the final stage of tender selection process.
+In respect of our tender submitted for Project No. T01, we had attended tender interview and submitted our revised fee quotation to Sanfield in November 2020.
+As at the Latest Practicable Date, our executive Directors confirmed that the customer of Project No. T01 has verbally informed them that due to adjustment to the layout of the relevant residential development in Sai Kung, the tender selection process has been prolonged.
+Our Directors are positive about our prospects in obtaining Project No. T01 because of the fact that we were requested to submit revised fee quotation following our tender interview is generally considered to be an indication that we were shortlisted to the final stage of tender selection process.
 Based on the experience of our executive Directors, only a limited number of foundation works subcontractors would be shortlisted by Sanfield for selection at the final stage of tender selection process.

 Although our Directors are confident that we shall be able to secure the tender for Project No. T01 based on its latest tender status, there is no assurance that such tender will eventually be awarded to us.
 Should we be unable to secure such project, we will continue to submit tenders actively for alternative projects which will utilise the [REDACTED] allocated for financing the associated up-front costs.
-As at the Latest Practicable Date, our Group had 55 tenders (including Project No. T01), with an aggregate estimated tender amount of approximately HK\$1.3 billion, which were still undergoing tender selection process and pending tender result.
+As at the

+Latest Practicable Date, our Group had 56 tenders (excluding Project No. T01), with an aggregate estimated tender amount of approximately HK\$1.2 billion, which were still undergoing tender selection process and pending tender result.
 There is inherent uncertainty involved in predicting the number and scale of projects which will eventually be awarded to us and when exactly we are required to make available cash for up-front costs.
 Further, the time required to complete tender review process and the subsequent award of contract varies depending on the customer and project size.